The way we eat (and what we eat) is about to change in 2021.

 Sources: ETX Studio strategic planning, Nielsen, Kantar, Lending Tree, Deloitte

 2020 was an extraordinary year, a year that gave rise to a new, resilient and different world.
-From fashion and beauty to consumer trends, social media and transportation, everything is shifting, constantly changing.
-Among these changes, Daily Up is focusing on 20 key trends as part of its ‘After Calendar’ of ways to live ‘better, differently and with less’ in tomorrow’s world.
+From fashion and beauty to consumer trends, social media and transportation, everything is shifting, everything is changing.
+Among those changes, Daily Up is focusing on 20 key trends as part of its ‘After Calendar’ of ways to live ‘better, differently and with less’ in tomorrow’s world.

 This article is published via AFP Relaxnews.